Perth to Melbourne Road Trip

 FUEL STOPS ALONG THE NULLARBOR

-The fuel stops are marked on the map at the beginning of the post and are also listed below with the distance in km between them:
+The fuel stops are marked on the map above and are also listed below with the distance in km between them:

 - Norseman ⇒ 190 km